-ERICA CHIPP, a native of Lake Tahoe, Nevada, trained at The Harid Conservatory in Florida before joining Festival Ballet Providence in 2004.
-She performed featured roles in Viktor Plotnikov’s Cinderella, Agnes de Mille’s Rodeo, Colleen Cavanaugh’s Pippi and Balanchine’s Tarantella, Rubies and Donizetti Variations.
-Chipp performs yearly with her hometown Sierra Nevada Ballet, dancing principal roles in Giselle, Coppélia, and Romeo & Juliet.
-Chipp joined Smuin in 2010.
+ERICA CHIPP, of Lake Tahoe, Nevada, was invited to train at The Harid Conservatory at age fifteen.
+Her professional career began in 2004 at Festival Ballet Providence where she danced lead roles in Viktor Plotnikov’s Cinderella, Agnes de Mille’s Rodeo, Colleen Cavanaugh’s Pippi and several ballets by George Balanchine.
+Chipp joined Smuin in 2010 where she has been featured in works by Jiří Kylián, Val Caniparoli, Helen Pickett, Amy Seiwert, Ma Cong and Micheal Smuin.
+Chipp performs yearly with Sierra Nevada Ballet, dancing principal roles in Giselle, Coppélia, Romeo & Juliet and Cinderella.

 TEREZ DEAN, originally from Hudson Valley, New York, was accepted into the prestigious School of American Ballet, New York City Ballet’s official school at age fifteen.
 She joined State Street Ballet of Santa Barbara in 2005, dancing a wide range of contemporary and classical works.
 Dean joined Smuin Ballet in 2008, and has been featured in works by Jiří Kylián, Trey McIntyre, Val Caniparoli, Helen Pickett, Amy Seiwert, Ma Cong, Adam Hougland, and Michael Smuin.
 While dancing full time, she has continued her education through the Saint Mary’s College LEAP program.